mb720/pretengineer/colophon.md

 - [Github](https://github.com), for hosting, versioning, writing and contributions
 - [Jekyll](https://github.com/mojombo/jekyll), for templating, markdown formatting and rendering of HTML
-- An API used to display comments and contributor information from GitHub
+- An API used to display the contributor information from GitHub

 Comments, questions or suggestions are best filed in the [GitHub issue tracker](https://github.com/pearkes/pretengineer/issues).